papermana/react-modern-sticky/README.md

 At the time of writing this, [support for `position: sticky;`](https://caniuse.com/#feat=css-sticky) is fairly good.

-However, `IntersectionObserver` is still a somewhat recent addition and is not supported by every browser; notably, by Safari 12.
+However, `IntersectionObserver` is still a somewhat recent addition and is not supported by every browser; notably, it's unsupported on Safari 12.

 It is recommended to use the polyfill [`intersection-observer`](https://www.npmjs.com/package/intersection-observer) for now.
 It's enough to just add it to your `package.json` and then put the following somewhere in the code (like in `index.js`):